 Committee - Education

-Bill Versions (last bill in list is current bill version): SB 63 Introduced
+Bill Versions (last bill in list is current bill version): SS SB 63

 Bill Summaries: SB 63 Introduced Bill Summary